jundalisay/spblist/content/en/research/ancient/mayan/popol/part-3/chapter-04.md

 All arrived at Tulán.
 It was impossible to count the men who arrived.
 There were very many and they walked in an orderly way.

-Then was the appearance of their gods; first those of Balam-Quitzé, Balam-Acab, Mahucutah, and Iqui-Balam, who were filled with joy:
+Then their gods appeared.
+First were those of Balam-Quitzé, Balam-Acab, Mahucutah, and Iqui-Balam, who were filled with joy:

-"At last we have found that for which we searched!"
+"At last we have found what we were searching for!"

 - The first that appeared was Tohil.
 Balam-Quitzé put him on his back, in his chest.
 - Instantly, the god called Avilix appeared, and Balam-Acab carried him.